the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 In several of the group's community meetings, attendees expressed that they would not regularly check emails and instead would rely on their calendars, however, some members of the community expressed the opposite and did not use digital calendars but would download and print out flyers for their notice boards.

-By adjusting communication to support both these requests, organizers were better positioned to support event engagement for their events.
+By adjusting communication to include both these requests, organizers were better positioned to engage people with lived experience.
 They were also more successful in involving underrepresented people in community events.
 ```